TIPS FOR PRODUCING TEXTS

 Finish the text before starting to translate.

-• Otherwise, it's more time consuming, it's more expensive (corrections are charged as new text), and every new version can produce confusion and errors.
+• Otherwise, it's more time consuming, it's more expensive (corrections are charged as new text), and every new version can

 • Changes in previous versions must be clearly marked for inclusion in the texts that already have been translated.